amantiwari1/Real_Estate/README.md

+# FlowEstate

-# Real_Estate on the Flow Blockchain
+Real-Estate on the Flow Blockchain

 Create a platform for selling and buying of physical Real Estate assets through the use of dynamic NFT’s which would upgrade based upon the property.